pbarrett520/closer/project.md

 * **Error Handling**: Implement comprehensive try/catch blocks; AI can suggest improvements
 * **Documentation**: Docstrings for all functions; AI can generate and maintain docs
 * **Testing**: Aim for 90%+ coverage; AI can write tests for edge cases
+* **Professional Testing**: Use pytest framework with fixtures and markers for maintainable tests

 ### Flat Structure Development Rules
 * **No Subdirectories**: Keep all files at root level